Getac Redefines Rugged Mobility with Launch of G140 Copilot+ PC, Powered by AMD Technology

 - The G140 fully rugged tablet (AMD)

-"As organisations around the world increasingly harness the power of AI within their operations, demand for rugged digital devices capable of running powerful edge AI applications is growing at an exponential rate," says James Hwang, President of Getac Technology Corporation.
-"With the launch of the G140 we are redefining what's possible at the edge, putting real-time analytical power directly into the hands of field professionals and empowering them to complete mission-critical activities without compromise, no matter how harsh the conditions."
+"As organizations around the world increasingly harness the power of AI within their operations, demand for rugged digital devices capable of running powerful edge AI applications is growing at an exponential rate," says Charlie Gibbs, Director of Product Solutions, Getac North America.
+"With the launch of the G140, we are redefining what's possible at the edge, putting real-time analytical power directly into the hands of field professionals and empowering them to complete mission-critical activities without compromise, no matter how harsh the conditions."

 G140 will be available in June 2026.